9 Strategies for Successful NFL Betting

 Another great example is the Seattle Seahawks, who are 92-31 at home since 2003.
 Betting on another team to win in these stadiums often results in a loss.
 But they’re not the only two with such an advantage.
 So, remember to do your research.

 There are also teams who don’t travel well.
 Over the last two seasons, the very same Seahawks are a very mediocre 9-9-1 on the road.
 (They have only lost a total of 13 games in that time – playoffs included.)
 And in 2016, the Seahawks were just 3-6 against the spread on the road, which includes going 1-5 as a road favorite.

 The Texans were another team who struggled to cover the spread on the road in 2016, posting a 2-6 record ATS.

 Knowing where and when the teams played the previous week is also an important factor to consider.
-Some will teams suffer from real disadvantages.
-West coast teams travelling to the Eastern Time Zone have been able to overcome the time change recently, but east coast teams often still struggle when they head west.
+Some teams suffer from real disadvantages.
+West coast teams traveling to the Eastern Time Zone have been able to overcome the time change recently, but east coast teams often still struggle when they head west.

 This is most evident when a team plays a late game and then has to travel across multiple time zones the following Sunday.
 NFL players have bodies that work like machines.
 And any disruption to the cycle has the potential to throw them off.

 Lastly, certain dome (indoor) teams, don’t play up to their usual standard when forced to play outdoors.
 For example, Drew Brees’ passer rating drops from 102.5 in a dome to 90.3 when playing outdoors.
 And this is all extremely useful information for bettors.